 Wander around the Old Masters Museum and discover the Bruegel collection with one of our visitor guides

-- Audio guide Old Masters Museum, with additional Bruegel tour (French, Dutch, English, German)
+- Audio guide of the Old Masters Museum, with special Bruegel tour in English, French, Dutch, German

 Book a private tour for your group and let one of our guides immerse you into the world of Bruegel.
 We offer tours for primary and secondary schools, as well as adult (cultural) groups.